CCA shares beef industry priorities for the 43rd Federal Election

-The CCA recognizes that the Harper Government has been well aligned with CCA policy in a number of areas, primarily on the trade negotiation front.
-Ministers Gerry Ritz and Ed Fast have often earned CCA’s praise for their trade successes and we have given it when it was deserved, just as we supported the positive policies of the Martin, Chretien and Mulroney governments before them.
-The CCA will follow the same practice of working with the new Trudeau Government to develop and implement policies and actions favourable to Canadian beef producers.
+The CCA recognizes that the Liberal government has been well aligned with CCA policy in a number of areas, primarily on the trade negotiation front.
+Former Agriculture and International Trade Ministers, Lawrence MacAulay and François-Philippe Champagne, respectively, along with Foreign Affairs Minister Chrystia Freeland, have often earned CCA’s praise for their trade successes and we have given it when it was deserved, just as we supported the positive policies of the Harper, Martin, Chretien and Mulroney governments before them.
+The CCA will follow the same practice of working with the new government to develop and implement policies and actions favourable to Canadian beef producers.

 Members of Parliament (MPs) must represent all of their constituents.
 As such, MPs are typically aware of a wide variety of issues making it challenging to keep any one issue top-of-mind at all times.
 Producers can help create awareness about industry issues by getting to know their MP and meeting with them regularly.
 Taking the opportunity in these meetings to discuss industry issues and their impact on beef cattle producers, as well as offering CCA-sanctioned solutions, ensures that MPs know what action they can take to help the industry.
 It’s up to producers to keep reminding politicians, and Canada, what this industry means for today and the future.

 The CCA offers the following tips for ‘talking to your MP’:

 - Get to know your MP and ensure they know you by meeting with them regularly.

 - Regular contact is a good way to keep your MP focused on issues important to you.